Explore Graduate Studies

-Towson has one of the rare forensic science master’s programs in the country which is fully accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
+Towson University has one of the rare forensic science master’s programs in the country which is fully accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
 This accreditation ensures high quality academics and an emphasis on hands-on learning and practical, job-focused training.

 Because forensic science is part of the criminal justice system, personal honesty,